Abooddy/reactjs-navbar/README.md

 ## Logo

-The logo is an image object and it is optional, execlude the ~~logo~~ prop to remove it.
+The logo is an image object or an URL and it is optional, exclude the ~~logo~~ prop to remove it.

 ```jsx
 import logo from "./logo.png";